 FROM TUES 27th NOV - TUES 4th DEC 2018

 FREE WEBINAR FOR HEALTH PROFESSIONALS:

-Join 3 world-leading experts to become better informed about the main seeding event for founding the infant microbiome and to better understand how this relates to the risk of a newborn infant developing a group B Strep infection.
+Join 3 world-leading experts to become better informed about Group B Strep and how it relates to the development of the infant microbiome.

 But do you feel fully confident and up-to-speed with the latest research?